Ry-Rousseau/ry-rousseau.github.io/_posts/2026-02-09-longformer-framing-classifier.md

 ### 2.2 Silver Data: LLM Annotations

-Given the insufficient number of gold training examples for a useful and accurate classifier, I rely on secondary machine-labelled data to build out the training run.
+Unfortunately, the number of gold training examples is insufficient for a truly generalizable and accurate classifier.
+Any trained model may perform well on topics covered in these examples, but would struggle without exposure to a much wider range of articles scraped from the internet as a whole.
+I rely on secondary machine-labelled data to build out the training run.
+I take care to be mindful of overfitting on this data to avoid baking in biases from less reliable GenAI annotations.

 **Source:** `copenlu/mm-framing`

-This dataset from Arora et al. 2025 contains ~478,000 news articles with frame labels generated by an LLM - Mistral-7B-Instruct - using prompt engineering.
+This dataset from Arora et al. 2025 contains ~478,000 news articles with frame labels generated by Mistral-7B-Instruct using prompt engineering.
 It was cleaned to remove short length articles (<100 words) and non-standard frames.
-378,000 examples were retained, spanning the period May 2023 to April 2024, covering 28 US based news agencies, spanning the political spectrum.
-Data was hydrated with the python library `newsplease` from base urls.
+378,000 examples were retained, spanning the period May 2023 to April 2024, covering 28 US based news agencies across the political spectrum.
+Data was hydrated with the python library `newsplease` from base urls, which took 3 days.

 **Label Generation Method:**
 - Model: Mistral-7B-Instruct-v0.3
 - Inference: vLLM with temperature=0.2, max_tokens=4000
-- Process: Prompted to read text and classify into the 15-frame taxonomy (error-prone)
+- Process: Prompted to read text and classify into the 15-frame taxonomy

-The Mistral model performed at a mediocre level on the MFC test data, with a Micro F1-score of 0.50.
+The Mistral model performed at a mediocre level on the gold MFC test data, with a Micro F1-score of 0.50.
+This motivated my cautionary handling of the data.
+I sought to build out the available reasoning patterns taught by this model, then correct on instructive examples from reliable human annotators.

-**Mistral's Performance Against Gold Standard (Media Frames Corpus):**
+**GenAI Lackluster Performance: Mistral's Performance Against Gold Standard (Media Frames Corpus):**

 | Label | Precision | Recall | F1-score |
 |-------|-----------|--------|----------|